apcountryman/picolibrary/CONTRIBUTING.md

 be created.

 ## Implement a new feature
-Issues for adding a new feature can be found by looking for issues with the `type-feature` type label and `status-awaiting_development` status label.
+Issues for implementing a new feature can be found by looking for issues with the `type-feature` type label and `status-awaiting_development` status label.
 To implement a new feature, please open a draft pull request that references the associated issue and implement the feature.
 Please mark the pull request as "Ready for review" and request a review when the pull